cedar-policy/rfcs/text/0101-policy-store-specification.md

 ## Summary

-Create a specification that recommends a JSON descriptor file to store Cedar policies, schemas, default entities, and other relevant information.
+Create a specification that recommends a structured directory format to store Cedar policies, schemas, default entities, and other relevant information.
+The specification supports both a developer-friendly directory structure for development and editing, and a compressed archive format for distribution and deployment.
+Each policy and template is stored as an individual human-readable file, enabling better version control, IDE support, and collaborative development workflows.

 ## Motivation